-The following policies, procedures, provisions, and form documents were developed and/or updated over the to (a) align the Agency's policies, procedures, and documents with the best practices recommended by the OSC and the ABO and (b) bring the Agency into compliance with the Reform Legislation:
+The following policies, procedures, provisions, and form documents were developed and/or updated over the years to (a) align the Agency's policies, procedures, and documents with the best practices recommended by the OSC and the ABO and (b) bring the Agency into compliance with the Reform Legislation:

-- 1. Policy Respecting Recapture of Project Benefits (Clawback Policy) developed to provide for the recapture of Agency Benefits provided (i.e., sales tax exemption, mortgage recording tax exemption and/or payments in lieu of taxes ["PILOTs"]) to projects that fail to deliver on projected public benefits (i.e., job creation/retention). - 2.
-Model Public Benefits Agreement developed to enforce the Clawback Policy. - 3.
-Media Relations Policy and Guidelines developed to provide uniform procedures for the marketing and media coverage of Agency projects. - 4.
-Conduct and Notifications of Public Hearings Policy updated to incorporate new policy and procedure requirements. - 5.
-Policy Compliance Calendar developed to outline procedures for compliance with state law and Agency policies by the Agency Board and Committees. - 6.
-Project Monitoring and Enforcement Policy updated to monitor both the progress of projects towards their projected public benefits (i.e., job creation/retention) and the accuracy of the Agency Benefits provided (i.e., sales tax exemption, mortgage recording tax exemption and/or PILOTs). - 7.
-Accuracy of Financial Information Representation provision for Agency Documents developed to hold project applicants accountable to the financial information provided in Project Applications. - 8.
-Verification of Capital Investment at Completion of a Project provision for Agency Documents developed to hold project applicants accountable for the capital investments projected in the Project Application and any changes that occur as of completion of the project.
+1. Policy Respecting Recapture of Project Benefits (Clawback Policy) - developed to provide for the recapture of Agency Benefits provided (i.e., sales tax exemption, mortgage recording tax exemption and/or payments in lieu of taxes ["PILOTs"]) to projects that fail to deliver on projected public benefits (i.e., job creation/retention).

+2. Model Public Benefits Agreement - developed to enforce the Clawback Policy.

+3. Media Relations Policy and Guidelines - developed to provide uniform procedures for the marketing and media coverage of Agency projects.

+4. Conduct & Notifications of Public Hearings Policy - updated to include new policy/procedure requirements.

+5. Policy Compliance Calendar - developed to outline procedures for compliance with state law and Agency policies by the Agency Board and Committees.

+6. Project Monitoring and Enforcement Policy - updated to monitor both the progress of projects towards their projected public benefits (i.e., job creation/retention) and the accuracy of the Agency Benefits provided (i.e., sales tax exemption, mortgage recording tax exemption and/or PILOTs).

+7. Accuracy of Financial Information Representation provision for Agency Documents - developed to hold project applicants accountable to the financial information provided in Project Applications.

+8. Verification of Capital Investment at Completion of a Project provision for Agency Documents - developed to hold project applicants accountable for the capital investments projected in the Project Application and any changes that occur as of completion of the project.

+9. Change in Control Policy- provides guidance in the instance there is a change in control/equity ownership, mergers or consolidations of Agency assisted projects.

-- 9. Post Completion Project Cost Affidavit developed to enforce the Verification of Capital Investment provisions. - 10.
-Project Application updated to incorporate new policy and procedure requirements. - 11.
-Model PILOT Termination Letter developed letter for distribution to project applicants outlining the options and requirements for termination of a PILOT Agreement at the maturity of a project. - 12.
-Uniform Tax Exemption Policy reviewed and updated (a) the interim sales tax provisions for projects under construction prior to closing and (2) the mortgage recording tax provisions for proposed refinancings and assignments of project facilities.
+10. Post Completion Project Cost Affidavit - developed to enforce the Verification of Capital Investment provisions.

+11. Project Application - updated to incorporate new policy and procedure requirements.

+12. Model PILOT Termination Letter - developed letter for distribution to project applicants outlining the options and requirements for termination of a PILOT Agreement at the maturity of a project.

+13. Uniform Tax Exemption Policy - reviewed and updated (a) the interim sales tax provisions for projects under construction prior to closing and (2) the mortgage recording tax provisions for proposed refinancings and assignments of project facilities.